 Masks still required

-KDH continues to require masks at all of its locations.
+Norton King's Daughters' Health continues to require masks at all of its locations.
 The safety of our team members, patients and visitors remains a priority.
-Thank you for helping us reduce the spread of COVID-19 by wearing your mask and socially distancing.

 Our visitation restrictions have been updated as follows: